 Meet Max McLean

-Max is married to Sharon, and they have two married daughters, Rachel and Julia, and four grandchildren.
-Max and Sharon are active members of Redeemer Presbyterian Church in New York.
+Max has been married to Sharon for almost 40 years.
+They have two married daughters and four grandchildren.
+Max and Sharon live in New York City.